-The NASA Langley SatCORPS team, part of the CERES cloud processing group, provides geostationary satellite data to the NASA GLOBE Clouds team.
+The NASA Langley SatCORPS team, provides geostationary satellite data to the NASA GLOBE Clouds team.
 Matches to geostationary satellites include both a visible and an infrared image, remapped to 1.0-km resolution.
 The resolution of the images, before remapping, can range between 1-3 km for visible and 2-4 km for infrared projections, depending on the satellite.
 The full image displayed in the satellite match table covers 400x400km, with a 40 km diameter area marked by a red circle.
-Table 2 displays the geostationary satellites used for collocation including the latitude and longitude bounds of the fields of view they can observe.
+Table 2 displays the geostationary satellites used for collocation including the latitude and longitude bounds of the area within the satellites field of view.